How Many Claims Does It Take for an Insurance Company to Drop You?

-Getting into an automobile accident can be a nerve rattler, to say the least.
-However, getting into a second or third accident within a short period can ratchet up those stress levels quicker than… well, let’s just say really, really quickly.
-One reason for this is that people begin to worry about how multiple claims will affect their auto insurance.
-They are afraid that their rates will skyrocket or that their policy might even be canceled.
-Which brings us to this question: How many claims can I file with my insurance company before they cancel my policy?
+Getting into an automobile accident can be nerve-wracking, to say the least.
+Getting into a second or third accident within a short period can ratchet up those stress levels really quickly.
+One reason to worry is the concern over how multiple claims will affect your auto insurance.
+Will that affect your insurance rate or might the policy even be canceled?

-As you might expect, non-renewal refers to being dropped by your insurer at the end of your current policy period.
-There are many reasons why you might be dropped.
+Non-renewal refers to being dropped by your insurer at the end of your policy period.
+There are many reasons why your insurance company might not renew your policy, including filing too many claims.
 In fact, in most cases, you can be dropped for any reason except for your age, race, gender, color, marital status, occupation, or physical handicap, all of which are considered discriminatory reasons and are protected by law.
-Remember, however, that insurance companies are in the business of signing and keeping clients, and will usually only drop you if they determine that you are a “high-risk” driver.

 Reasons for Non-Renewal